EmbarkStudios/cargo-deny/README.md

 1. Skip checking certain crates as long as they still have the same license information.
-1. Ignore specific `LICENSE*` files. `cargo-deny` uses the [askalono](https://github.com/amzn/askalono) crate to parse and score license text as being a certain license, but some license text can be modified to such an extent as it makes it difficult to automatically determinte it.
+1. Ignore specific `LICENSE*` files. `cargo-deny` uses the [askalono](https://github.com/amzn/askalono) crate to parse and score license text as being a certain license, but some license text can be modified to such an extent that it makes it difficult to automatically determine it.

 ### Example config